Drojas251/Drojas251/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Robotics enthusiast with a passion for autonomous systems.
-I am currently a masters student at UC Davis working on robotic systems for missions of deep space exploration.
-In additon, I am an entrepreneur in the process of developing software applications for a variety of industries.
-More work updates on that soon to come!
+I am a Robotics enthusiast with a passion for autonomous systems!
+I am currently a Robotics Engineer at Blue Origin working on Space Robotics, and a current graduate student at UC Davis working on robotic systems for missions of deep space exploration.

 I love making new connections and learning from others, so feel free to reach out!